 With just a couple of minutes every day, you’ll start seeing noticeable changes in more than just your flexibility.
 The key here again is repetition and consistency, so try your best to turn this into a daily habit.

 As you age, it’s more important than ever to stay fit and healthy.

 It’s not just about looking good or maintaining your figure — fitness is essential for your health and quality of life as well.

 Being active can help prevent conditions like obesity, hormonal imbalances, heart disease, and dementia, and it keeps you strong, mobile, and independent as you get older.

-Of course, there are so many ways to stay fit, no matter what your age or ability.
+Even though older adults face specific challenges that prevent them from exercising, there are so many ways to stay fit, no matter what your age or ability.
 To get you started in the right direction, here are 6 ways to be fit over 60 and 10 best home workouts for older adults now that you know how fit you should be at 60.